Nickvs99/AI-racing/README.md

 The DNA of the agents are the weights and biases of the neural network.
 Through mutations, the weights and biases are altered.
 The fitness of the agent is determined by the amount of distance travelled from its starting point in a fixed time interval.

-## Code structure
+## Directory structure
-The code is structured in three distinct regions
+The directory is structured in three distinct regions
- - AI-Racing, the unity project, which contains all the assets visualise and run the experiments.
+ - AI-Racing, the unity project, which contains all the assets and runs the experiments.
 There are two scenes available.
    - "Playground”, which lets you control the car by yourself.
    - "Track”, which contains the logic to perform the EA on the agent.
  - data, contains the data and a data table, which maps an experiment ID with the parameters it ran with.